Pasta Shapes From A to Z

 Shiaffoni pasta is a lot like the pacchieri pasta shapes.
 This pasta being a little longer but just as good for say an Italian meat sauce recipe

 Scialatelli is my new favorite pasta shape.
 Much like a fettuccini but not as long and folded like a ribbon.
-I used this for my Cherry Tomato Pasta
+I used this for my cherry tomato pasta

-Spaghetti: long, circular strands of pasta that has been manufactured since the 13th Century.
+Spaghetti is the all time classic long, circular strands of pasta that has been manufactured since the 13th Century.
 Remember the meatballs!

 That's right.
-It's called Strozzapreti or Priest Strangler.
+It's called strozzapreti or priest strangler.
 Definitely a pasta shape from the South of Italy.
 Perfect for any tomato sauce recipe or pesto recipe.

 Strangoloni is the sister pasta to the priest strangler.
 This is your general strangler not exclusive to priests but to bossy Italian wives or cheating Italian husbands.

 Tortellini is stuffed pasta that comes in many sizes.
 Tortellini means little cakes.
-See more fun pasta facts in the History of Pasta page.
+See more fun pasta facts in the history of pasta page.

-Trenne is Train in Italian and these hollow pasta's are shaped like a train track and a great shape for any Unique Meat Pasta Sauce.
+Trenne is train in Italian and these hollow pasta's are shaped like a train track and a great shape for any unique meat pasta sauce.

-Trine means Lace in Italian and the this pasta is it's names sake.
-Resembling the lacy edge of a skirt this ruffled pasta is a delightful change of shape for an Alfredo Sauce pasta recipe.
+Trine means lace in Italian and the this pasta is it's names sake.
+Resembling the lacy edge of a skirt this ruffled pasta is a delightful change of shape for an Alfredo sauce pasta recipe.

-Tripolini resembles the Mafalda shaped pasta.
+Tripolini resembles the mafalda shaped pasta.
 A strand that looks like the edges of a lasagna pasta cut from the shape.

 Trophie pasta looks like little wet rags you just twisted to get the water out.
-Near Genova in Cinque Terre you will find this pasta served with a traditional Pesto recipe.
+Near Genova in Cinque Terre you will find this pasta served with a traditional pesto recipe.

-Trottole in Italian means Top, as in the toy you spill on the floor.
-I used this unique pasta in an Avocado Pasta Salad.
+Trottole in Italian means top, as in the toy you spill on the floor.
+I used this unique pasta in an avocado pasta salad.

 Tubetti is appropriately named after a Tube.
 Cut short to use for Italian pasta soups.
 Also use them for cold pasta salads!

-Ziti Longhi is similar to Bucatini pasta.
-It's hollow and long but the tube is larger then Bucatini.
-Both perfect for a Meat Sauce.
+Ziti Longhi is similar to bucatini pasta.
+It's hollow and long but the tube is larger then bucatini.
+Both perfect for a meat sauce.

 Ziti is a tubular pasta with a straight cut at either end.
-Anyone knows type of pasta because it's used in the very popular Italian pasta dish, Baked Ziti!
+Anyone knows type of pasta because it's used in the very popular Italian pasta dish, baked ziti!